Girangaon: Life in Girangaon

 Both men and women worked in the mills.
-They would start working there at a young age (some as young as 16), and worked 12 hours a day (from sunrise to sunset) until the passing of the Factories Act of 1847 restricted the working day to 10 hours.
+They would start working there at a young age (some as young as 16), and worked 12 hours a day (from sunrise to sunset) until the passing of the Factories Act 1847 restricted the working day to 10 hours.
 When the Great Bombay Textile Strike was declared in 1982 by Datta Samant, there were an estimated 240,000 workers in Girangaon.

 90% of the population who worked at the mills lived within a 15-minute walking distance of them.
 Most of the buildings were chawls; a survey conducted in Parel in 1921 determined that 27% of the population in Parel lived in rooms with six or more people.
 These chawls were built by both the government and the mill owners, but neither paid much attention to the quality of the housing.
 In 1929, one chawl in Dadar was described as being a "dark, unwholesome den into which the light of day does not penetrate and which of necessity breeds disease and pestilence."
 Often the rooms did not have adequate ventilation, and the lack of lavatory and washing facilities distressed the women in particular.
 The windows were kept closed to keep out the stench of the gutters and to keep dirty water from flowing into the house during the monsoon season.

 Due to this overcrowding, the distinction between home and street was blurred; Girangaon residents spent more of their time on the street than in the home.
 There was great participation in communal festivals like Moharram, Ganesh Chaturthi and Gokulashtami.
 Local shop keepers and mill owners were often coerced into contributing to such festivals, and adjoining localities competed with each other in the grandness of their contributions.
 The local liquor shop or gymnasium was a common meeting place.
 The workers of Girangaon patronized arts like poetry, theatre and dance (tamasha).
 Several notable actors first found fame here.